 Change in Marital Status

 For marital/relationship status changes, please see the sections below on required documents to be submitted to the UBC Pension Administration office.
-Please complete a Beneficiary Change/Add Form and submit it to the UBC Pension Administration Office.
+Please complete a new Beneficiary Designation Form and submit it to the UBC Pension Administration Office.
 See Designating Your Beneficiary for additional details.